How to Set Up Compliant Payroll for a New Cafe in Australia

 Integrates with Single Touch Payroll (STP): Since 1 July 2019, all employers must report payroll information to the ATO through STP each time they pay employees.
 Your payroll software should handle STP reporting automatically.

-Popular options for small cafes include Xero, MYOB, and KeyPay (now Employment Hero).
-Cloud-based systems are generally easier to set up and maintain than desktop software.
+Popular payroll options for small cafes include Xero, MYOB, and Employment Hero (formerly KeyPay).
+Cloud-based systems are generally easier to set up and maintain.

 Step 8: Run Your First Pay Cycle